-Pile drilling schedule at Moss Park
+Pile drilling schedule in Corktown

-- Piling works will be phased, beginning with the guide wall installation as early as March 18th. - Expected hours of work are weekdays from 7:00 a.m. to 7:00 p.m. - Work is estimated to take place from late March 2024 until mid-2024. - Weekend work and/or extended hours may occur as needed.
+- Piling works will be phased, beginning with the guide wall installation as early as April 29th. - Hours of work are weekdays from 7:00 a.m. to 7:00 p.m.
+Saturday work and/or extended hours may occur as needed. - Work is estimated to take place from late April 2024 through end of August 2024 in the north site and from July to mid-September 2024 at the south site.